core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #fig-shim title='CoAP Header with 8-bit Length in Header.'}

-The initial byte of the frame contains two nibbles, in a similar way
-to the CoAP option encoding (see Section 3.1 of {{RFC7252}}).

 Len:
-: The first nibble, Len, is interpreted as a 4-bit unsigned integer.
-  A value between 0 and 12 directly indicates the length of message
+: 4-bit unsigned integer.
+A value between 0 and 12 directly indicates the
-  in bytes starting with the first bit of the Options field.
-The
+  length of the message in bytes starting with the first bit of the Options
-  other three values have a special meaning:
+  field.
+Three values are reserved for special constructs:

     13:
     : An 8-bit unsigned integer follows the initial byte and indicates